likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 - osds.yml
 - all.yml

-WARN # Be careful with indentation and only modify the parameters mentioned.
+>**NOTE**:   Be careful with indentation and only modify the parameters mentioned.
 Syntax errors may lead to cluster misconfiguration which could damage the cluster.

-First we are going to configure the OSDs. we need to edit the file and do the following modifications, specify lvm as the osd_scenario, there are several scenarios available non-colocated,colocated and lvm, in our case we are going to use lvm:
+First we are going to configure the OSDs. we need to edit the file and do the following modifications, specify lvm as the osd_scenario, there are several scenarios available non-colocated, colocated and lvm, in our case we are going to use lvm:

 ```